German History Books

 This book covers the aftermath of World War 11 which forced relocation of millions of Germans from the three Eastern states of Prussia.
 These people who had lived on this land for more than 700 years had to leave everything and flee for there lives.
 This book bring to light what very few readers know much about.
 That is the "Great Trek" during the winter of 1944-45 that resulted in turning Danzig into Gdansk and Königsberg into Kaliningrad.

-While many readers usually associate Prussia with duty, discipline, and fervent militarism, this book provides an understanding of Prussia's cultural history.
+While many readers usually associate Prussia with duty, discipline, and fervent militarism, this

 An introduction by Amos Elon brings the history of Prussia up to the present day with its examination of East Prussia's former capital, Königsberg, which was incorporated into Russian territory in 1945.
 The fate of the city, today physically and economically devastated, and remains precarious.
 Will it return to Germany or remain a Russian territory?
 Together, Roy and Elon provide a comprehensive overview of Prussia's past, present, and future.